 Unique to Cervical Spine

 - Nuchal ligament – a continuation of the supraspinous ligament.
 It attaches to the tips of the spinous processes from C1-C7, and provides the proximal attachment for the rhomboids and trapezius.

 - Transverse ligament of the atlas – connects the lateral masses of the atlas, and in doing so anchors the dens in place.

 (Note: Some texts consider the interspinous ligament to be part of the nuchal ligament).

 The cervical spine has a close relationship with several neurovascular structures in the neck.

 The spinal nerves are intimately related to the cervical vertebrae.
 They extend from above their respective vertebrae, through the intervertebral foramen created by the joints at the articular processes.
-Again C7 is an exception.
-The C7 vertebra has a set of spinal nerves extending from above (C7) and below (C8) the vertebra.
-Therefore there are eight spinal nerves associated with seven cervical vertebra, which is a common source of confusion.
+Again, C7 is an exception – it has a set of spinal nerves extending from above (C7) and below (C8) the vertebra.
+Therefore, there are eight spinal nerves associated with seven cervical vertebrae.

 Clinical Relevance: Injuries to the Cervical Spine

 A vertical fall onto an extended neck e.g. diving into excessively shallow water can compress the lateral masses of the atlas between the occipital condyles and the axis.
 This causes them to be driven apart, fracturing one or both anterior/posterior arches.